 - You have a chronic health condition, such as diabetes, glaucoma, osteoporosis or high blood pressure.

-- You're taking any other medications, including herbal supplements.
+- You're taking other medications, including herbal supplements.

 - You're treating allergies in a child.
-Children need different doses of medication or different medications than adults.
+Children need different doses of medication or different medications from adults.

 - You're already taking an allergy medication that isn't working.
 Bring the medication with you in its original bottle or package when you see your doctor.

-Keep track of what symptoms you experience, when you use your medications and how much you use.
+Keep track of your symptoms, when you use your medications and how much you use.
 This will help your doctor figure out what works best.
-You may need to try a few different medications to determine which ones are most effective and have the least bothersome side effects for you.
+You might need to try a few medications to determine which are most effective and have the least bothersome side effects for you.

-- Overview of allergy and atopy.
-The Merck Manuals: Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/immunology_allergic_disorders/allergic_autoimmune_and_other_hypersensitivity_disorders/overview_of_allergy_and_atopy.html?qt=allergy medication&alt=sh - v6515259.
-Accessed March 12, 2014.
+- Overview of allergy and atopic disorders.
+Merck Manual Professional Version. http://www.merckmanuals.com/professional/immunology_allergic_disorders/allergic_autoimmune_and_other_hypersensitivity_disorders/overview_of_allergy_and_atopy.html?qt=allergy medication&alt=sh - v6515259.
+Accessed March 3, 2017.